Pharmacy Inventory Management System: Main Features & Benefits

 #1: Increased Speed

 One in five U.S. residents will be of retirement age by 2030.
-Considering that 87 percent of people from 65 to 79 years use prescription drugs, pharma stores can expect a drastic increase in prescriptions to fill.
-Manual efforts will not be able to cover all needs and keep up with the demand.
+Given that 87% of people between the ages of 65 to 79 use prescription drugs, pharmacies can expect a drastic increase in prescriptions to fill.
+Manual efforts will not effectively cover all needs and keep up with the demand.
 Pharmacy inventory management software will greatly increase each pharmacy’s productivity.

 Increased Accuracy